-Date.
+Date:

-Parti es:
+Parties:

-This MA is made between:
+This MOU is made between:

-Common Interest Group (Name) Within in
+The Common Interest Group (Name) Within FDA in.
+River Basin in Sub-County of.
+County

 and

-Focal Development Area Committee of FDA within River Basin in Sub-County in county.
+The Focal Development Area Committee of

-Herei nafter referred to as "The Parties"
+Hereinafter referred to as "The Parties"

-MON THE COOPERATION IN RELATION TO THE IMPLEMENTATION AND SITORING OF COMMON INTEREST GROUPS ACTIVITIES FUNDED UNDER UPPER TANA NATURAL RESOURCE MANAGEMENT PROJECT (UTaNRMP) CHING GRANTS WITHIN THE FOCAL DEVELOPMENT AREA
+FOR COOPERATION IN RELATION TO THE IMPLEMENTATION AND MONITORING OF COMMON INTEREST GROUPS ACTIVITIES FUNDED UNDER THE UPPER TANA NATURAL RESOURCE MANAGEMENT PROJECT (UTanrmp) MATCHING GRANTS WITHIN THE FOCAL DEVELOPMENT AREA

-Focal Development Area, or otherwise a definition of the nereinafter referred as the FDA
+Within

 1.0 Preamble

 1.1 The Focal Development Area Committee-FDAC

 i.
-The FDAC is a community representatives committee elected to oversee the planning, implementation, monitoring and Evaluation of UTaNRMP activities within a Focal Development Area
+The FDAC is a community representatives committee elected to oversee the planning, implementation, monitoring and Evaluation of UTaNRMP activities within a Focal Development Area.